AFL Grand Final location debate: Key arguments

 The Melbourne Cricket Ground remains the highest capacity stadium in Australia, and thus provides the greatest opportunity for spectators to attend.
 This remains a strong argument in favour of the current arrangement, and part of the AFL's stated model is to maximise the game's in-person attendance.
-A critique of this view is, that from the pure perspective of its audience numbers, that the AFL Grand Final is primarily a television event.
+A critique of this view is that, from the pure perspective of its audience numbers, the AFL Grand Final is primarily a television event.
 But there is also an economic argument in favour of the high capacity, which notes that the ability to sell corporate grand final ticket packages, which are most plentiful at the large venue, is a significant revenue earner for both the league and the clubs, and that under present business models this revenue is a critical part of the game's overall cash flow; the AFL made a $19 million profit on the 2016 grand final alone, mostly from corporate packages.

 Members of the Melbourne Cricket Club have guaranteed access to 23,000 out of 100,024 seats at the Melbourne Cricket Ground for every AFL Grand Final.